 Execution of public duty: Sometimes performing public duty may technically result in criminal mischief, such as a firefighter breaking down a door to investigate smoke coming from the house of someone who is not at home.

 Impaired mental condition: Someone with an impaired mental condition may have committed acts of vandalism without the necessary mental state, "knowingly," which negates one of the elements of the offense.

 Involuntary intoxication: This means the crime was committed while intoxicated without voluntarily using drugs or alcohol.
 For example, you may have consumed a beverage not knowing it contained alcohol.

 Can Criminal Mischief Be Charged As Domestic Violence?

 Jointly owned property, such as that of a husband and wife, can often be involved in criminal mischief cases, and this can lead to a domestic violence case.
 Domestic violence charges carry their own set of penalties, such as the loss of your Second Amendment rights to own and operate a firearm.
 This is all the more reason to schedule a consultation with a defense attorney who is experienced with both domestic violence and criminal mischief cases.

 Need Help Defending Yourself Against A Criminal Mischief Charge?
 Contact Us Today!

-Do not wait if you are facing these charges!
-You need to speak with an experienced Colorado Springs criminal mischief defense attorney to mount a defense that gives you a strong chance at a positive outcome.
-Our team at Patterson Weaver Law, LLC has a track record for getting desirable results for our clients.
+If you have been charged with criminal mischief, you should not hesitate to speak with an experienced Colorado Springs criminal defense attorney.
+Although no attorney can offer a guarantee that your case will be resolved favorably, our team at Patterson Weaver Law, LLC has a track record for getting desirable results for our clients.
 Your future may depend on choosing the right criminal mischief attorney for your unique situation.

 Give us a call at (719) 215-8049 to set up a free case evaluation today.